EventStore/EventStoreDB-Client-Dotnet-Legacy/README.md

 ## Contributing

 Development is done on the `master` branch.
-We attempt to do our best to ensure that the history remains clean and to do so, we generally ask contributors to squash their commits into a set or single logical commit.
+To maintain a clean history, we ask contributors to squash their commits into one or a few cohesive commits.